nibalizer/talk-code_review_for_operations/index.rst

 .. rst-class:: build

-* Candidate positions for elected officials
+* Candidacy for elected positions
 * Mapping between repositories and jobs
 * Releases
 * Adding new dependencies